 Peat showing just under the surface.
 A treacherous terrain.

 There were times when we got lost.
 We had a detailed guide book with maps of every part of the walk.
 We also had a specially laminated series of maps of the Coast to Coast.
 We continually perused and discussed the maps but still, in some instances we could not decide where we were and which path to take.One particular incident occurred when we high on the fells above Haweswater.
 We could see the lake in the distance to our left.
 We could see on the map the path we should take.
 But the landscape we were standing in showed the path stretching in front of us when we thought it should dip to the left towards Haweswater.
 What to do?
 We decided that we were not in the location on the map we thought we were so we walked on trusting the route of the path.
-After a couple of miles ( you could not make this stuff up) we decided that as Haweswater was receding behind us and that we should now be at the side of the lake, we had gone wrong.
+After a couple of miles ( you could not make this stuff up) we decided that as Haweswater was receding behind us and that we should now be at the side of the lake, we decided we had gone wrong.
 Of course we had gone wrong.
 We eventually back tracked and found the end of the lake.
-We were intending to reach the lake in the middle.
+We had intended to reach the lake in the middle but just reaching the lakeside at any point was our aim now.
 Haweswater is about seven miles long .
 We were more than a few miles off track.
 At least we were now aiming for the lake shore.
 Coming down off the fells at the end of Haweswater proved extremely difficult.
 There was no path but there was an exceedingly steep and rugged slope.
 Boulders as large as ourselves were strewn in our way.
 It took us two hours to walk down off those fells to the end of Haweswater .
 We then had eight miles to walk to our destination and B&B for the night.
 We were knackered to say the least when we arrived at our destination.

 The North Yorkshire Moors should have, could have, provided many more beautiful and awe inspiring vistas.
 What we were presented with, on our first encounter on the moors, from Ingleby Cross to Clay Bank was a relentless walk, after a steep climb, in low cloud and incessant rain that lasted all day.
 Everything looked grey.
 Our mood felt grey.
 Visibility was poor, it was wet and we were cold.
 All we could do was trudge on and on.
 The moors improved considerably the next day, after we left Clay Bank.
 The purple heathers, undulating gently across the landscape were beautiful.
 We came across pheasants and grouse and indeed were halted for a while because a grouse shoot was taking place.
 Grouse are very inquisitive creatures.
 They seemed to be unafraid and stood close to where we walked to look at us.
 We all thought they had the funniest voices of any bird we had ever heard.
 They garbled away in a sort of high pitched turkey gobble.
 This part of the moors was like a switch back.
 We ascended steeply and then descended just as steeply.
 This roller coaster continued for three ascents and descents.